mas-bandwidth/gafferongames/content/post/why_cant_i_send_udp_packets_from_a_browser.md

 QUIC is an experimental protocol built on top of UDP that is designed as replacement transport layer for HTTP.
 It's currently supported in Google Chrome only.

-A key feature provided by QUIC is support for multiple data streams.
+A key feature of QUIC is support for multiple data streams.
 New data streams can be created implicitly by the client or server by increasing the channel id.
-Server initiated channels are even, client channels are odd.
+Server initiated channels are even numbers, client channels are odd.

 The channel concept provide two key benefits: